geojeff/kivy-statecharts/docs/sources/index.rst

 2013, of:

 * controllers - Should be kept lean and mean; do not create and cache views;
   stick to the roles of mediating to data, selection, and filtering.
+May contain raw data record type items, views, such as shapes in a graphical application, etc., but the management of the items is by external control.
+  The API is the same as the Kivy property wrapped, with the addition of filtering methods, AliasProperty "computed property" interfaces, etc.

 * adapters - Very similar to controllers, but doing a view servicing job for some collection view, such as the ListView widget.
 This servicing includes